synle/display-dj/README.md

 At the moment, there is no UI to modify the preferences.
 This can also be accessed via right clicking the tray icon of display-dj and choose `Open App Preferences`.

-- `ddcctlBinary`: applicable to mac system only. ddcctl binary used for display-dj.
 - `showIndividualDisplays`: flag can be used to show a single brightness control for all displays or individual ones.
 - `brightnessDelta`: a delta value / step value for brightness adjustment (applicable only for keyboard shortcut).
 - `keyBindings`: a list of shortcuts / bindings to adjust brightness based on the keyboard shortcuts.
 Below is a list of all supported commands.
 Refer to [this list for a set of all supported commands](https://github.com/synle/display-dj/blob/main/src/types.d.ts#L3)